coderNamedPaul/first-game/README.txt

-СКАЧАЙТЕ PYTHON IDLE
+install PYTHON IDLE
-откройте cmd и введите
-pip install pyautogui
-запустите файл
+then open cmd and write
+pip install pyautogui(if you are on windows) then open file main.py with Python